Role profiles

 Available to++

 You can restrict who can select the role profile for recruitment.
 For example, if the role is for a shop volunteer and your organisation has a separate branch for all the shops, you may only want managers from those locations to be able to use this role profile to recruit.
 If you do not select any teams, you will not be able to recruit for this role.
+It's a good idea always to select the team where your administrators are eg Volunteering Team, for every role.

 Allow recruitment++